princepatel0808/git-assignment/tutorials.md

 learning  and setting up git & github with the instruction provided in the assignment made it easy to learn.
 I learned how to perform cloning the existing repository and make a branch in which I can edit file to the server.

+I am Prince Patel
+I was assigned "tryGit" challenges.
+Mainly into two dofferent parts with instructions and implementation on the other part.
+Given information lead towards the solution, Initially to complete the given tasks i created a repository in my account.
+It was also very helpful to workout with Git through graphical representation and working of Command line arguments.